Farlos3/Text-Summarization/README.md

 Concatenate the individual chunk summaries to form a single document.
 6. Final Summary
 Use the Groq API once more to generate a final comprehensive summary from the concatenated chunk summaries.

+## Multi-Docs-Summarization-GROQ (Jupyter-Notebook)
+This project demonstrates how to use the GROQ API to summarize and translate PDF documents using the mixtral-8x7b model.
+The process involves loading PDF files, chunking the text, summarizing each chunk, and then generating a comprehensive summary.

+Steps:

+1. Setting Up GROQ API
+Register and obtain your API key from GROQ.
+Access to the mixtral-8x7b model through GROQ.
+2. Loading the PDF file
+Extract the text from the PDF for further processing.
+3. Chunking the Text
+Utilize LangChain to divide the extracted text into manageable chunks.
+4. Summarizing Each Chunk
+For each chunk of text, use the GROQ API to call the mixtral-8x7b model and generate a summary.
+Store the summaries of each chunk in a list.
+5. Concatenating Summaries
+Combine the individual chunk summaries to form a single document.
+6. Final Summarization
+Use the GROQ API again to generate a comprehensive summary from the concatenated summaries.

 ## Future plan
 - Discourse Analysis and find Discourse Structure